 Yes, Mahjong Solitaire is beneficial to the brain.
 The strategic game tests memory, focus, and pattern recognition.
 It can also help players relax and unwind by keeping their minds busy.

 What is the number of levels in Mahjong Solitaire?

-Mahjong Solitaire is a logic puzzle game for one player which employs a set of tiles from the traditional Asian game Mahjong for four players.
+Mahjong Solitaire is a logic puzzle game for one player that employs a set of tiles from the traditional Asian game Mahjong for four players.
 Regular Mahjong play increases memory and mental clarity and slows the aging of brain cells.
 We hope you like an article on How To Practice Mahjong By Yourself.

-Also check out how to play chess by yourself for better practice and mindful tricks.
+Also, check out how to play chess by yourself for better practice and mindful tricks.